 - Stage 2: Salary Support - competition closed

-- Stage 3: Maintenance and Ramp Up costs - applications under review
+- Stage 3: Maintenance and Ramp Up costs - competition closed

-- Stage 4: Salary Support - applications under review
+- Stage 4: Salary Support - competition closed

 CRCEF is a tri-agency program and is administered by the Social Sciences and Humanities Research Council (SSHRC) on behalf of the three federal research funding agencies: the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council (NSERC) and SSHRC.
 The Canada Research Coordinating Committee (CRCC) provides strategic oversight for the program and approves awards.
 The Tri-agency Institutional Programs Secretariat (TIPS) provides administration.

 The program, which has a total budget of $450 million, has two objectives:

 - as a priority, to provide wage support to universities and health research institutions, both of which are ineligible to the Canada Emergency Wage Subsidy (CEWS), to help them retain research-related personnel during the course of the COVID-19 pandemic; and

 - to support extraordinary incremental costs associated with maintaining essential research-related commitments during the COVID-19 pandemic, and then ramping-up to full research activities as physical distancing measures are eased and research activities can resume.

 Please visit the CRCEF program page to learn more about the program.